Unavoidable patterns and plane paths in dense topological graphs: Local thrackles

 \begin{proof} See Figure \ref{fig:duplicatepath} to see how the new path can be added to a local thrackle drawing of $G$.
 New points are very close to corresponding old points and new edges go very close to corresponding old edges.
 Note that in the drawing we wanted to visualize how the new points and edges relate to the old ones, and so for better visibility we have drawn the path of $G$ as a plane path, even though in reality of course it is not, as this was a local thrackle drawing of $G$. \end{proof}

-Using the above claim and that all cycles are local thrackleable (except for $C_4$) we get that: \begin{corollary} If $k\ge 4$ and $l\ge 1$, then any theta graph with paths of sizes $k,k,l$ is local thrackleable. \end{corollary}
+Using the above claim and that all cycles are local thrackleable (except for $C_4$) among others we get that: \begin{corollary} If $k\ge 4$ and $l\ge 1$, then any theta graph with paths of sizes $k,k,l$ is local thrackleable. \end{corollary}

-\begin{claim} Let $G$ be a local thrackleable graph which has an induced $3$-path with middle edge $uv$.
-Then if we take two copies of $G$, $G_1$ and $G_2$ and add a new edge between $u_2$ and $v_1$ (the vertex corresponding to $u$ in $G_2$ and to $v$ in $G_1$), to get the graph $G'$, then $G'$ is also local thrackleable. \end{claim}

-\begin{proof} We draw $G_1$ as a local thrackle and then draw $G_2$ so that the corresponding pairs of points are very close and the corresponding pairs of edges go very close and intersect each other at most once.
-Then we redraw the vertices $u_2,v_2$ and $4$ incident edges as in Figure \ref{fig:2lift} (corresponding pairs of points are very close and corresponding pairs of edges go very close and intersect at most once).
-Note that we can draw $G_2$ such that the vertex neighboring $v_2$ is as in the figure, and then whatever is the position of the other endpoint of the $3$-path in $G_2$ (the one neighboring $u_2$), we can add the new edges so that the resulting graph is a local thrackle.
-See Figure \ref{fig:2lift}. \end{proof}

-This claim implies for example that two cycles of the same length of at least $4$ connected by an edge can be drawn as a local thrackle.
-We note that this claim can be easily generalized further to allow adding new edges at the same time at multiple vertex-disjoint induced $3$-paths.

-Without going into details, we mention that with a combination of the $3$ operations described above, we can realize many more dumbbells and theta graphs as local thrackles.